JulianFarges/Exercise/README.md

-This repository is an exercise regarding git and github for me to get to know this system
+This repository has been created for soccer games and predictions